Megabite-Food/ios-posts-assessment/README.md

 7. Change persistency to something more suitable than NSUserDefaults.
 8. ‼️ TESTS
 9. Commit your changes and Pull Request this repo.

+## We gonna contact you for an interview after your pull request.

 ¡GOOD LUCK!